 The progress of the Pradhan Mantri Awas Yojana–Grameen (PMAY-G) has picked up pace.
 So far, 85.05 lakh units have been completed in the first phase.
 In the second phase (2019-22), 1.95 crore units are proposed to be constructed.
 Here are some of the top developments in the states, with respect to the 'Housing For All' mission for the rural poor.

 According to official records, West Bengal (13,36,100 units), Madhya Pradesh (13,21,428 units), Uttar Pradesh (12,48,973 units) are among the top states, to have completed the highest number of units.
 Total verified sanctions under the PMAY-G is estimated to be 12,020,898 units across the country while 84,05,220 units have been completed as on September 20, 2019.

 Technology makes its mark

-The target of 1.95 crore homes is possible, given that technological intervention is being considered.
-It has been observed that the average number of days for completion of units, has come down from 314 days in 2015-16 to a mere 114 days in 2017-18, as the finance minister laid down in her Budget 2019 speech.
+The target of 1.95 crore homes is possible, if technological intervention is being considered.
+It has been observed that the average number of days for completion of units has come down from 314 days in 2015-16 to a mere 114 days in 2017-18, as the finance minister laid down in her Budget 2019 speech.

 Priority for victims of cyclone Fani